2020 in Bare Knuckle Fighting Championship: List of events

-Bare Knuckle Fighting Championship 10: Lombard vs. Mundell
+BKFC 10: Lombard vs. Mundell

-Bare Knuckle Fighting Championship 10: Lombard vs. Mundell was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on February 15, 2020, at the Broward County Convention Center in Fort Lauderdale, USA.
+BKFC 10: Lombard vs. Mundell was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on February 15, 2020, at the Broward County Convention Center in Fort Lauderdale, USA.

 Background

 Joe Riggs was scheduled to face Héctor Lombard in the main event, however Riggs suffered an injury in training and withdrew from the fight.
 David Mundell served as Riggs replacement, taking the short notice fight against Lombard.

 This event also featured the first two quarter-final bouts of the Tournament to crown the first BKFC Super welterweight Championship.